Previewing files in a Release

 - You can click the Download Release Text PDF button on the right hand side of your screen to just download the release text as a PDF – none of the files will be downloaded with it.

 Why are there so many ways to download a file?
-Because different users have different needs and we’ve found that there’s no “one size fits all” when it comes to certain key actions and workflows (like downloading files, editing metadata or creating releases).
+This is because different users have different needs and we’ve found that there’s no “one size fits all” when it comes to certain key actions and workflows (like downloading files, editing metadata or creating releases).